sandgamerx/latihan-automasi-qa/README.md

 Use the allure commandline to serve the report from the collected data.

-&nbsp; &nbsp; &nbsp; Bash
+Bash

     allure serve allure-results

 This will automatically open the report in your default browser.

 ☁️ CI/CD Integration with GitHub Actions